-What are the types of color blindness?
+What are the types of color vision deficiency?

-The most common type of color blindness makes it hard to tell the difference between red and green.
-Another type makes it hard to tell the difference between blue and yellow.
-People who are completely color blind don’t see color at all, but that’s not very common.
+The most common type of color vision deficiency makes it hard to tell the difference between red and green.
+Another type makes blue and yellow look the same.
+In rare cases, people have complete color vision deficiency, which means they don’t see color at all.

-What are the symptoms of color blindness?
+What are the symptoms of color vision deficiency?

 - The difference between colors